LATEST

 6. Allowances

-Are those allowances which are fully taxable under Income tax act, 1961.While computing taxable salary whole amount is added into the salary.
-Following are the allowances which are fully taxable
+Taxable Allowances means the allowances which are fully taxable under old and new tax regime.
+Following are the allowances which are fully taxable under Old and New tax regimes

-10. Other allowances like City Compensatory allowance, Telephone allowance, Holiday allowance, Special qualification allowance, etc.
+11. Other allowances like Telephone allowance, Holiday allowance, Special qualification allowance, etc.

 All the above allowances can be understood by their names but yet there are some allowances, which needs an explanation.